Billingham Bags

 Billingham Bags (M Billingham & Co Ltd) is a British brand of professional bags and vests for carrying cameras, lenses, laptops and photography accessories.
 The company's headquarters are in Cradley Heath, England.

 History

 Billingham Bags (M Billingham & Co Ltd) was founded in 1973 by Martin Billingham, and is still owned and run by the Billingham family.
 Originally a manufacturer of fishing bags, in 1978 Billingham discovered that a large number of their bags were being sold to a photographer in New York City.
 Within a year production had switched almost entirely to specialist camera bags.
 Billingham Bags have worldwide distribution and are still hand made in Cradley Heath, England.
 Billingham bags are notable for their process of bonding the fabric of the bag to butyl rubber for water resistance.
 Billingham have had partnerships with well known camera manufacturers Leica and Hasselblad, making custom camera bags for both companies.
 They have also had a number of collaborations with British fashion and design house Pedlars.
-The company celebrated its 40th anniversary in 2013.